drainerlight/StreamLight/README.md

 - Pill-style **segmented selectors** replace every dropdown — D-pad ◀ / ▶ pick the value, no popup, no focus leak
 - Inline subtitles replace hover tooltips; legacy copy reviewed and shortened
 - **Bitrate slider** with hold-to-accelerate, `Mbps` unit, and an **X / □ "Default"** prompt that restores the recommended value
 - **Auto-start Tailscale on launch** *(new in 3.0.0)* — a Network-tab toggle that launches `tailscale-ipn.exe` in the background at every startup so remote hosts can be reached via their `100.x.y.z` Tailscale IP without keeping the Tailscale tray manually open.
-Pairs naturally with the Tailscale dual-tile workflow on Home (see Paired Features below).
+Pairs naturally with the unified Tailscale tile on Home (see Paired Features below).
 Requires the official Tailscale Windows installer from [tailscale.com/download](https://tailscale.com/download); the Microsoft Store package is not supported

 **🎯 Windows Xbox App Integration** *(new in 3.0.0)*
 - **Branded tile artwork** in the Windows 11 Xbox app's "My apps" section: StreamLight no longer shows the default grey square — a 1024×1024 dark-green gradient PNG with the swoosh glow is automatically placed in the tile, matching the visual quality of Steam, Epic Games Store, GOG GALAXY, Ubisoft Connect, EA App, and Battle.net